ThomasM85/ThomasM85/snippets/gridmecss/README.md

 ### Grid as pictures gallery

-This snippet was designed for document picture gallery.
+This snippet was designed for document pictures gallery.

 By default, it uses `<article>` and `<h2>` semantic tags.
 Of course, you can replace these by neutral tags like (`div`, `span`) for the card or `<hn>` tags (`h3`, `h4`, ...).
 Depends from HTML context where you will include it.